-Background – Immunotherapy with immune checkpoint blockers (ICB) is effective against several malignancies, but only a fraction of patients achieve clinical benefit.
+Background - Immunotherapy with immune checkpoint blockers (ICB) is effective against several malignancies, but only a fraction of patients achieves clinical benefit.
 Identification of innate resistance mechanisms is crucial to improve the rate of response.

 Hypothesis - Assessment and pre-clinical targeting of main immunosuppressive mechanisms in the tumor microenvironment (TM) may lead to more effective immunotherapeutic combinations.

-Aims – 1.
-A retrospective bio-molecular characterization of immunosuppressive cells and matricellular proteins in TM of 4 tumors (triple negative breast cancer, TNBC; head and neck, HNSCC; melanoma and colorectal cancer, CRC).
-The immunosuppressive TM will be evaluated even in pre e post-chemotherapy (CT) lesions from patients receiving neoadjuvant therapy; 2. exploit mouse models for testing synergistic anti-tumor activity of ICB combined with drugs targeting the immunosuppressive TM.
+1. A retrospective bio-molecular characterization of immunosuppressive cells and matricellular proteins in TM of four tumors, triple negative breast cancer (TNBC), head and neck (HNSCC), melanoma and colorectal cancer (CRC).
+The immunosuppressive TM will be evaluated even in pre- and post-chemotherapy (CT) lesions from patients receiving neoadjuvant therapy; 2. exploit mouse models for testing synergistic anti-tumor activity of ICB combined with drugs targeting the immunosuppressive TM.
 Combinations will be based on results from Aim 1 as well as on available off-the-shelf drugs known to target the TM; 3.
-To design phase Ib clinical study in TNBC, HNSCC, melanoma and CRC assessing activity of ICB associated with microenvironment modulators chosen according to results of Aim 1 and 2.
+To design phase Ib clinical study in TNBC, HNSCC, melanoma and CRC assessing activity of ICB associated with microenvironment modulators chosen according to results of Aim 1 and Methods - TM will be analyzed by IHC, multi-parametric fluorescence-based digital pathology analysis, flow cytometry in freshly isolated surgical specimens, qPCR on FFPE tissues and interrogation of gene expression data.
+Models based on transplantable and spontaneous tumors will be used to test the activity of radiotherapy and drugs known to target immunosuppressive cells and matricellular proteins.